synexcoder01/synex_cubing_tools/README.md

+# Pre-release!!!

+Please note, that while the software is in pre-release, your saved sessions could be useless, as I update the saving system!
 # Who is this for?

 For people, who like twisty puzzles, and want to have a basic tool, that runs locally on their system.
 Because you know, where the files are stored, you can backup the manually, or move to another place very easily.